-Shooting in White Center leaves at least one with life-threatening injuries
+Shooting in White Center leaves one dead

-At least one person was seriously injured in a shooting Thursday night in White Center, according to the King County Sheriff’s Office.
+A male was fatally shot Thursday night in White Center, according to the King County Sheriff’s Office.

 Deputies responded to the shooting in the 2800 block of Southwest Roxbury Street, near Roxhill Park and a Safeway, just before 8 p.m., said sheriff’s spokesperson Sgt.
 Tim Meyer.

 The victim was taken to Harborview Medical Center with life-threatening injuries.
-He was in critical condition as of 9:30 p.m., according to hospital spokesperson Susan Gregg.

 No arrests have been made.